 Intended use

-A gravel bike is designed for off-road riding and also adventures such as bikepacking and bike touring.
-A hybrid is designed for commuting into cities, long leisurely rides, and just as a general bike.
+A gravel bike is designed for off-road riding and adventures like bikepacking and biking.
+A hybrid is designed for commuting into cities, long leisurely rides, and as a general bike.

 Design

 The design of a gravel bike is very different from that of a hybrid bike.
-A gravel bike looks more like a road bike with larger tires, while a hybrid bike generally looks like a mountain bike with slick tires or a road bike with flat handlebars.
+A gravel bike looks more like a road bike with larger tires, while a hybrid bike generally resembles a mountain bike with slick tires or flat handlebars.

 Riding position

-Gravel bikes are made to make the best out of aerodynamics and comfort in the rider's position, while a hybrid bike will be very upright with a relaxed geometry purely focused on comfort.
-Gravel bikes have a racing design compared to hybrids, being much more down the city, commuter design.
+Gravel bikes are made to maximize aerodynamics and comfort in the rider's position, while a hybrid bike will be very upright with a relaxed geometry, purely focused on comfort.
+Gravel bikes have a racing design compared to hybrids, being much more of a city commuter design.

 Handlebars

 Next, we have handlebars.
-Gravel bikes are generally equipped with a drop handlebar like a road bike, while hybrid bikes are equipped with flat handlebars like mountain bikes.
-The flat bars add to comfort and control, while the drop bars improve aerodynamics and allow for multiple hand positions.
+Gravel bikes, like road bikes, are generally equipped with drop handlebars, while hybrid bikes have flat bars for added comfort and control.
+The drop bars improve aerodynamics and allow for multiple hand positions.

 Forks

-Generally, on a gravel bike, you will find rigid carbon fiber forks and very rarely some form of suspension.
-On a hybrid bike, you often get suspension and very rarely get rigid carbon fiber forks.
+Generally, on a gravel bike, you will find rigid carbon fiber forks and rarely any suspension.
+You often get suspension and rarely rigid carbon fiber forks on a hybrid bike.
 Gravel bikes are much more performance-based than hybrid bikes.

 Tires

 Hybrid bikes have tires from around 28c to 40c, while gravel bikes have tires from around 35c to 50c.
-Hybrid bikes are much more suited to light mixed terrain compared to gravel bikes, which can be taken on more aggressive trials.
+Hybrid bikes are much more suited to light mixed terrain than gravel bikes, which can be taken on more aggressive trials.

-You will also find hybrid bikes have slicker tires with very light tread compared to gravel bikes, which often have a bigger range of tires, some of which can handle very rough terrain and are often made tubeless-ready.
+You will also find that hybrid bikes have slicker tires with very light tread compared to gravel bikes, which often have a wider range of tires.
+Some can handle very rough terrain and are often made tubeless-ready.

 Gearing

-When it comes to gear, you will find gravel bikes to have anything from low-end basic gearing all the way to high-end electronic groupsets.
-With hybrid bikes, it is generally very basic gearing and often made with very low ratios.
+Regarding gear, gravel bikes have anything from low-end basic gearing to high-end electronic groupsets.
+Hybrid bikes generally have basic gearing and are often made with very low ratios.

 Brakes

-Hybrid bikes have a wide variety of brakes, including rim and disc brakes, which come with hydraulic (fluid) and mechanical (cable) options.
-Mechanical disc brakes are the most common type with hybrid bikes.
+Hybrid bikes have various brakes, including rim and disc, with hydraulic (fluid) and mechanical (cable) options.
+Mechanical disc brakes are the most common type on hybrid bikes.

 With gravel bikes, you only see disc brakes.
-You will see more hydraulic versions on gravel bikes as they are much better for the kind of riding you can expect to do on a gravel bike.
+You will see more hydraulic versions, as they are much better for the riding you can expect on a gravel bike.

 Should you buy a gravel bike or a hybrid bike?

-If you are looking for a bike for bikepacking adventures, trough roads, and a sporty riding position, then a gravel bike is going to be the best option for you.
-If you are looking for a bike for commuting, want a bike for general day-to-day riding, popping to the local shops, and maybe the odd commute to work, a hybrid is the better option.
+If you are looking for a bike for bikepacking adventures, through roads, and a sporty riding position, then a gravel bike will be the best option.
+A hybrid is better if you are looking for a bike for general day-to-day riding, popping to the local shops, and maybe the odd commute to work.

 - How to choose a gravel bike?